CS5008Fall2025/homework-sorts-jroberge16/Report.md

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.

-I think this is pretty important when there is a natural order to the data.
-For example lets say we have a list that we append credit card transaction too when they happen.
+I think this is pretty important when there is a natural order to the data you are dealing with.
+For example, lets say we have a list that we append credit card transaction too at the time of transaction.
 This list would be naturally be sorted by time.
-If we were too then sort this list by transaction amount, we would then have a list that is sorted by transaction amount and then time.
+If we were too then sort this list by transaction amount, we would then have a list that is sorted by transaction amount and then time if we used a stable algorithm.

 ### 7. Gold Thief